lkauria/housing_prices/README.md

 # Housing prices

-## This tool is for real estate agents to add prices for their sold
-apartments and houses to get statistics for postal areas actual prices.
+This tool is for real estate agents to add prices for their sold real estates to get statistics on postal areas actual prices.
+This is also for common users to see the price level on average.

 ## Realtors can:
 - register to housing prices tool
 - login
-- add selling prices and information about the sold real estate
+- add prices and other information of the sold real estate
 - change information that they added
 - see statistics of sold real estate by zip code
 - see prices divided to real estates that has pipe renovation estimately